Home/Journal

 • Improvements or upgrades the landlord wants to make

-Giving proper notice avoids any dispute about unpaid rent and ensures the process starts on the right footing.
+Give proper notice.
+Check your tenancy agreement for the required notice period — typically one month for a periodic tenancy.
+Giving proper notice in writing avoids any dispute about unpaid rent and gets the process off on the right footing.

-Declutter and remove all belongings.
-Every personal item must be removed.
+Declutter completely.
+Remove every personal item.
 Check loft spaces, sheds, gardens, and storage cupboards.
-Items left behind can be charged against your deposit for disposal.
+Items left behind will be charged to your deposit for disposal.

 Fill small holes.
-If you put up shelves, pictures, or hooks, remove the fixings and fill the holes with a basic filler.
+If you put up shelves, pictures, or hooks, remove the fixings and fill the holes with basic filler.
 Sand smooth once dry.
-This is a common deduction that is easy and cheap to prevent.
+This is a common, easily preventable deduction.

 Touch up paintwork.
-If you scuffed walls moving furniture, a small tin of white emulsion and a brush can save you a disproportionate deduction.
-Match the colour as closely as possible — most rental properties in Middlesbrough use standard magnolia or white.
+If you scuffed walls moving furniture, a tin of white emulsion and a brush can prevent a disproportionate deduction.
+Most rental properties in Middlesbrough use standard magnolia or white.

 Fix minor damage.
 Replace any items you have broken — toilet seats, curtain rails, door handles.
-It is almost always cheaper to buy a replacement yourself than to have the landlord arrange it and deduct the cost from your deposit.
+It is almost always cheaper than having the landlord arrange it and deduct the cost from your deposit.

-Cleaning is the single biggest area of deposit disputes.
-The standard expected is that the property is returned in the same condition of cleanliness as when you moved in, allowing for reasonable living.
+Cleaning is the biggest area of deposit disputes.
+The property must be returned in the same condition of cleanliness as when you moved in, allowing for reasonable living.
+The oven is the single most frequently flagged item at checkout — not metaphorically, but as the actual centrepiece of any thorough inspection.

 Kitchen:

 • Clean the oven inside and out.
-This is the item most frequently flagged at checkout.
-If in doubt, hire a professional oven cleaner — typically £50-£70 in Middlesbrough.
+If uncertain, hire a professional oven cleaner — typically £50–£70 in Middlesbrough.

 • Clean the hob, extractor fan and filters, microwave, fridge, freezer (defrosted), dishwasher, and washing machine.